(xiii) Provisions

 c.
 Property Plant and Equipment

 The charge in respect of periodic depreciation is derived after determining an estimate of an asset's expected useful life and the expected residual value at the end of its life.
 The useful lives and residual values of the Company's assets are determined by the management at the time the asset is acquired and reviewed periodically, including at each financial year end.
-The lives are based on historica l experience with similar assets a s well as anticipation of future events, which may impact their life, such as changes in technology.
+The lives are based on historical experience with similar assets as well as anticipation of future events, which may impact their life, such as changes in technology.

 For expected useful life of asset refer point (iii) of accounting policy 2B.

-The Ministry of Corporate Affairs has notified Companies (Indian Accounting Standards) Amendment Rules, 2023 dated 31 March 2023 to amend the following Ind AS which are effective for annual periods beginning on or after 1 April 2023.
-The Company applied for the first-time these amendments.
+The Ministry of Corporate Affairs has notified Companies (Indian Accounting Standards) Amendment Rules, 2023 dated 31 March 2023 to amend the following Ind AS which

-The amendments had no impact on the Company's standalone financial statements.
+The amendments do not have a material impact on the Company's financial statement

 Notes :